katiaru/airbnb-big-data/README.md

 of the algorithms to yield the best price estimator model.

-The environment we are using is a linux docker container.
+The environment we are using is a linux docker container

 docker run -it -v "$(pwd):/assignment" bigdatalabteam/sparkdocker